sriramprasadkothapalli/CAD-Modeling-and-Simulation-of-Mobile-Robot/README.md

-# CAD Modeling and Simulation of Mobile-Robot
+# CAD Modeling and Simulation of Mobile Robot

 ## Mobile Robot image:
 The mobile robot is modeled in Solidworks